 “Discussions, relationships, people, depth of thought.
 LOVED IT!”

-This year Lush are sponsoring the space to help promote many campaign groups and charities that we both support.
+In 2010 Lush sponsored the space to help promote many campaign groups and charities that we both support.
 Veggies crew will engage with the public and distribute information for 10 hours a day over 5 days to the greenest of the 200,000 people that attend Glastonbury, i.e those that visit Green Futures at the heart of the Green Fields.

 The great thing is that many of the groups are ones with whom we already have a well established direct working relationship.